Cartan subalgebras of C*-algebras associated with complex dynamical systems: Preparations for Operator Algebras

 For $m,n\in Z$, \emph{the $(m,n)$-entry} of a $Z$-squared $B$-valued matrix~$\alpha$ is the value $\inn{\e_m}{\alpha\e_n}$.
 For the argument in sub-subsection part, let $\epsilon_{m,n}$ be the matrix whose $(m,n)$-entry is~$1$ and the others are~$0$.

 \begin{remark} An entry of a $Z$-squared $B$-valued matrix may not be in~$B$ but in~$B_1$. \end{remark}

-\begin{proposition} A $Z$-squared $B$-valued matrix with no non-zero entries is only zero. \end{proposition} \begin{proof} We note that the closed $B_1$-linear span of $\e_n$'s coincides with~$\H_Z(B)$.
-A $Z$-squared $B$-valued matrix with no non-zero entries maps any finite linear combination of~$\e_n$'s to zero and hence any element of~$\H_Z(B)$ to zero.
-Therefore, such a matrix is only zero. \end{proof}
+\begin{proposition} A $Z$-squared $B$-valued matrix with no non-zero entries is zero. \end{proposition} \begin{proof} We note that the closed $B_1$-linear span of the~$\e_n$ coincides with~$\H_Z(B)$.
+A $Z$-squared $B$-valued matrix with no non-zero entries maps any finite linear combination of the~$\e_n$ to zero and hence any element of~$\H_Z(B)$ to zero.
+Therefore, such a matrix is zero. \end{proof}

 \begin{proposition} $M_Z(B)$ includes~$M_Z$.
 That is, for any $Z$-squared matrix~$\alpha$, there exists a $Z$-squared $B$-valued matrix~$\beta$ such that $\inn{\e_m}{\alpha\e_n}=\inn{\e_m}{\beta\e_n}$ holds for all $m,n\in Z$. \end{proposition}